 Quinoa: Quinoa is an excellent source of iron, magnesium, potassium, phosphorus, zinc, and other minerals.
 It is also a good source of B-complex vitamins and high in protein.
 Often classified as a grain, quinoa is actually a member of the same plant family as spinach.
 The tops of the quinoa plant are edible but we more often eat the grains.
 First rinse the grains before adding it to the crockpot.
 The moisture from the water absorbs into the grains and the outcome is a light and fluffy texture similar to couscous or rice.
 It is so easy to make, it can even be made in the slow cooker for breakfast.

 Black Beans: Beans are high in folate and vitamins A and C and protein and iron.
 I used canned black beans for this dish.
 If you want to use dry beans, soak and cook a large batch ahead of time and add to various dishes throughout the week.
+They are also great to use in this vegetarian taco salad.

 Peppers and Chilies: Peppers are such a delicious and amazing healthy snack!
 They are packed with vitamins A and C, fiber and water.
 And they are low in calories – win, win!
 Adding colorful red, yellow and orange peppers to this crockpot quinoa dish adds a delicious sweetness to compliment the taco seasoning.
 Sweet peppers are related to chilies, or hot peppers. ½ a cup has only 12 calories!